German auxiliary cruiser Pinguin: North Sea

-Pinguin (Fregattenkapitän (later Kapitän zur See, Ernst-Felix Krüder) was one of the first wave of raiders sent out by the Kriegsmarine, sailing from Gotenhafen on 15 June 1940 to operate in the Southern Ocean and the Indian Ocean.
+Pinguin (under Fregattenkapitän, later Kapitän zur See Ernst-Felix Krüder) was one of the first wave of raiders sent out by the Kriegsmarine, sailing from Gotenhafen on 15 June 1940 to operate in the Southern Ocean and the Indian Ocean.
 Arriving off the Danish Lollard on 17 June and met Sperrbrecher IV, a type with a specially-armoured hull designed to set off mines and two torpedo boat escorts.
 At the Kattegat Sperrbrecher IV departed and with two minesweepers, the ships entered the North Sea with an escort of a Dornier 18 flying boat and two fighter aircraft.
 Off Bergen in Norway the torpedo boats departed and Pinguin with the minesweepers put in to Sørgulen Fjord.
 The crew disguised Pinguin as the Soviet Petschura and then sailed for the North Cape in a severe storm.
 A British submarine surfaced and demanded that the ship identify itself but Krüder ignored them and sailed on; the submarine fired three torpedoes but they missed and Pinguin escaped.